datachainlab/hyperledger-hip/HIPs/yui.md

 # Effort and Resources
-The YUI code base is used with multiple large enterprises for proof of concepts These includes Hitachi, NTT Data, and Soramitsu, who are also large Hyperledger contributors.
+The YUI code base is used with multiple large enterprises for proof of concepts.
+These includes Hitachi, NTT Data, and Soramitsu, who are also large Hyperledger contributors as well as JCB.
 As a result, Datachain is fully committed to suport for YUI with currently 6 engineers working full time on the code base.

 Also, YUI has been awarded for the grant by Interchain Foundation and there are collaborative project with Chorus One and Harmony for interoperability with EVM-based blockchains.